alesky78/Spring-data-jdbc-howto/README.md

   :for example one nested bean  ( mapped by 1 to 1 for with is own table).
   If a method that use this technics is implemented  Spring Data will throw java.lang.IllegalArgumentException: Cannot query by nested property at application start-up,

+### test: QueryByAnnotationTest

+a simple test that explore the functionality of creating query by @Query annotation. this test show multyple scenarion
+* query on the root aggregate
+* query on the nested aggregate (1 -> 1)
+* query on the nested aggregate (1 -> M)